Start 'Em, Sit 'Em Week 3: Defense

 Start of the Week - New England Patriots vs. New York Jets

-Last week's top defensive start, the Patriots scored 37 points against the Dolphins.
+Last week's top defensive start in this space, the Patriots scored 37 fantasy points against the Dolphins.
 They'll next face off against the Jets, who are without Sam Darnold and will roll out third stringer Luke Falk.
-Tied for second in sacks and leading the NFL with five interceptions, New England should produce again.
+Tied for second in sacks and leading the NFL with five interceptions, New England should produce monster totals.

 Dallas Cowboys vs. Miami Dolphins